FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Configuration_Guide/_index.md

     -   One link station per remote machine
 2. Check that you can activate all links.
 If not, check the SNA log and trace files.
     The cause may be incorrect configuration on a remote machine.
-3. Configure the local LUs, partner LUs and possibly remote NODEs that <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> will use.
+3. Configure the local LUs, partner LUs and possibly remote NODEs that {{< Gateway/componentshortname >}} will use.
-4. Use the appropriate <span class="bold_in_para">xsnaadmin</span> command to establish LU-LU sessions manually.
+4. Use the appropriate **xsnaadmin** command to establish LU-LU sessions manually.
     Fix any problems on the local and remote machines that may prevent LU-LU sessions from being established.
-5. Create all other configuration objects that <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> requires (that is, Modes, CPIC Side Information Profile, and Transaction Programs).
+5. Create all other configuration objects that {{< Gateway/componentshortname >}} requires (that is, Modes, CPIC Side Information Profile, and Transaction Programs).

-#### Configuring and checking <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> resources for SNA
+#### Configuring and checking {{< Gateway/componentshortname  >}} resources for SNA

-1. Configure <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> to enable the SNA option for the PeSIT E protocol.
+1. Configure {{< Gateway/componentshortname >}} to enable the SNA option for the PeSIT E protocol.
-2. Stop and then restart <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> using the appropriate commands.
+2. Stop and then restart {{< Gateway/componentshortname >}} using the appropriate commands.
-3. Create a Remote Site for each remote system that expects to accept SNA conversations initiated by the local <span class="mc-variable axway_variables.Component_Long_Name variable">Axway Gateway</span>.
+3. Create a Remote Site for each remote system that expects to accept SNA conversations initiated by the local {{< Gateway/componentlongname >}}.
     This Remote Site contains the corresponding CPIC side info profile name as the destination address field.
-Create the Remote Site using either the Windows GUI or the <span class="bold_in_para">peladm</span> command.
+Create the Remote Site using either the Windows GUI or the **peladm** command.
 4. To check each Remote Site configured for SNA/LU 6.2, submit a Transfer Request addressed to that Site.

 If a problem occurs that prevents the file transfer from processing normally, enable the trace mode for that Site and set up the trace and log facility in the SNA sub-system.
 This will produce outputs that may help track the problem.

-Links to documentation set for Axway Gateway <span class="mc-variable axway_variables.Release_Number variable">6.17.3</span>:
+Links to documentation set for Axway Gateway {{< Gateway/releasenumber  >}}:

 -   [Installation](/bundle/Gateway_6173_InstallationGuide_allOS_en_HTML5/page/Content/start_page.htm) -- [User](/bundle/Gateway_6173_UsersGuide_allOS_en_HTML5/page/Content/start_page.htm) -- [Unix Configuration](/bundle/Gateway_6173_ConfigurationGuide_UNIX_en_HTML5/page/Content/start_page.htm) -- [Upgrade](/bundle/Gateway_6173_UpgradeGuide_allOS_en_HTML5/page/Content/start_page.htm) -- [Interoperability](/bundle/Gateway_6173_InteroperabilityGuide_allOS_en_HTML5/page/Content/start_page.htm) -- [Security](/bundle/Gateway_6173_SecurityGuide_allOS_en_HTML5/page/Content/start_page.htm), requires login -- [Release Notes](/bundle/Gateway_6173_ReleaseNotes_allOS_en_HTML5/page/Content/Gateway_ReleaseNotes_allOS_en.htm)